Skip to content

 A hand wiping a frying pan with a kitchen towel.

-• Use warm or hot water, soap if you’d like, and any sponge or towel.
+• Wash with warm or hot water, soap, and any sponge or towel.

-• For stubborn bits, use a pan scraper.
+• For stubborn stuck-on bits, use a pan scraper or lightly abrasive sponge, and don’t be afraid to really scrub.

 • Dry right away to avoid water spots (cosmetic only—won’t affect performance).

 • Over time, the pan’s surface will darken.
-That’s seasoning—and it’s a good thing.
+That’s the pan’s way of telling you it’s self-seasoning—and that’s a good thing.

 Getting the Most Out of Your Modular Knife Storage